 A leading indicator predicts your results.
-In other words, it tells you which direction you're trending while there's still time to change the final outcome.
-While leading indicators can be more difficult to measure than lagging indicators, they're also far easier to influence.
+In other words, it tells you which direction you're trending while there's still time to change the outcome.
+While leading indicators can be more challenging to measure than lagging indicators, they're also far easier to influence.

 They're reactive, not proactive.
 For instance, a lagging indicator might be your team's quota attainment at the end of the month.
-After seeing the lagging indicators, it’s time to come up with a sales plan to improve the results.
+After seeing the lagging indicators, it's time to develop a sales plan to improve the results.